80 Fun Facts About Albania

 39. Education is free in Albania for children of primary and secondary school age.

-41. An Albanian village called Lazarat is referred to as the ‘cannabis capital of the country.’
+41. An Albanian village called Lazarat is called the ‘cannabis capital of the country.’
 This is where the largest amount of cannabis exported to the rest of Europe is produced.

 42. Speedboats are banned in Albania.
 This is due to attempts to reduce human trafficking to Italy and Greece.